JN-Networks/tropicsolutions-SwapLord/README.md

 **Requirements:**

 - Linux-based system
-- Python 3.10+ / Go / Node.js *(depending on your implementation)*
+- Python 3.10+
-- Access to the target API
+- Access to the target TropicSolutions-API

 **Steps:**